AyomiCoder/Rest-api-hngx/README.md

 ## Testing the API

-You can navigate to the Test Scrupt Folder to run the python script to test the CRUD operations.
+You can navigate to the Test Script Folder to run the python script to test the CRUD operations.

 Here is the **Hosted API:** `https://ayomide-rest-api.vercel.app/api`